Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Scene Understanding and 3D Vision

 \subsubsection{Visual SLAM}

 \textit{\textbf{Insight}}: It is an essential module for various applications, \eg, robotic navigation and virtual reality.
-Visual SLAM receives the signals, \eg, 2D images, as the source for ego-motion estimation and builds 3D maps, which can generally be defined as the \textit{tracking} thread and the \textit{mapping} thread.
+Visual SLAM receives the signals, \eg, 2D images, as the source for ego-motion estimation and builds 3D maps, which can generally be defined as the tracking thread and the mapping thread.
 Event-based visual SLAM shares a similar spirit and benefits from the robustness of event cameras to light-changing and fast-moving conditions.

-In traditional SLAM, we can easily estimate the depth and ego-motion through triangulation and the subsequent local pose estimation by, \eg, PnP.
-Recently, the learning-based approaches are also been applied in SLAM, \eg, \cite{2020Unsupervised30,2019Unsupervised31} are two representative unsupervised methods that propose a united framework\textemdash with an encoder-decoder structure\textemdash for optical flow, depth, and ego-motion estimation.
+In traditional SLAM, depth and ego-motion could be easily estimated through triangulation and the subsequent local pose estimation by, \eg, Perspective-N-Points.
+Similar approaches have been applied on event stream\cite{zhou2021event,chen2023esvio}.
+Recently, the learning-based approaches are also been applied in SLAM, such as, \cite{2020Unsupervised30,zhu2019unsupervised} propose united frameworks\textemdash with an encoder-decoder structure\textemdash for optical flow, depth, and ego-motion estimation.

-In particular, in \cite{2020Unsupervised30}, a united framework is proposed to estimate sparse optical flow, depths, and ego motion, in which an encoder-decoder structure was adopted for sparse depth estimation, The key idea behind this framework is that the maximization of event frame contrast through optical flow warping provides natural, high-quality edge maps and enables applying a multi-view stereo loss to learn metric poses and depth.
-Two sub-networks under this framework are trained for the prediction of optical flow and depths and their corresponding ego motion.
-By contrast, Zhu et al. \cite{2019Unsupervised31} proposed to directly learn 6-DOF pose from multi-view event images before optical flow estimation, which is performed based on dense depth and rigid pose and updated by minimizing the warping loss between successive event images.
-The recent EAGAN \cite{lin_eagan_2022} adopts the vision transformer ~\cite{2017transformer} to boost the performance of optical flow estimation, yet no optimization is done to depth estimation.
-However, EAGAN shows an increase in the number of learnable parameters compared to the methods~\cite{2019Unsupervised31,2020Unsupervised30}, and the ego-motion estimation is not considered.
+In particular, in \cite{2020Unsupervised30}, a united framework is proposed to estimate sparse optical flow, depths, and ego-motion, in which an encoder-decoder structure was adopted for sparse depth estimation.
+By contrast, Zhu \etal \cite{zhu2019unsupervised} proposed to directly learn 6-DOF poses from multi-view intensity frames, other than deriving from optical flow and depth, like \cite{2020Unsupervised30}.
+The recent EAGAN \cite{lin_eagan_2022} adopts the vision transformer ~\cite{2017transformer} to boost the accuracy of optical flow estimation, yet no optimization is done to depth estimation.
+However, EAGAN shows an increase in the number of learnable parameters compared to the methods~\cite{zhu2019unsupervised,2020Unsupervised30}, and the ego-motion estimation is not considered.